lauringlab/COVID19SequenceCompile/README.md

 Once email confirms sequence release, those will show up within the download portion of GISAID after 24 hours.
 When that time period has passed:

+~~1.
+Go to https://www.gisaid.org/ and log-in~~
+~~2.
+With the EpiCoV tab highlighted, click the "Downloads" tab~~ ~~3.
+Under the header "Download packages", click on the "metadata" box~~ ~~4.
+Accept the "Terms & Conditions" in the pop-up, and click "Download" - a file called metadata_tsv_YYYY_MM_DD.tar.xz will go to your Downloads folder~~
+~~5.
+Unzip the tar.xz file - This can be done by right-clicking on the file and using 7-Zip (on a Windows computer); You'll need to do it twice - once to get out of .xz, and once to get out of .tar~~
+~~6.
+Inside of these, will be a file called metadata.tsv.
+Copy that file to [DropBox/MED-LauringLab/SequenceSampleMetadata/SequenceOutcomes/gisaid] and rename it as metadata_YYYY-MM-DD.tsv~~
+~~7.
+Move the previous metadata_YYYY-MM-DD.tsv to the ARCHIVE folder (These files are large, so only keeping the 2-3 most recent in the ARCHIVE folder is sufficient)~~

 1. Go to https://www.gisaid.org/ and log-in
-2. With the EpiCoV tab highlighted, click the "Downloads" tab
+2. With the EpiCoV tab highlighted, click the "Search" tab
-3. Under the header "Download packages", click on the "metadata" box
-4. Accept the "Terms & Conditions" in the pop-up, and click "Download" - a file called metadata_tsv_YYYY_MM_DD.tar.xz will go to your Downloads folder
-5. Unzip the tar.xz file - This can be done by right-clicking on the file and using 7-Zip (on a Windows computer); You'll need to do it twice - once to get out of .xz, and once to get out of .tar
-6. Inside of these, will be a file called metadata.tsv.
-Copy that file to [DropBox/MED-LauringLab/SequenceSampleMetadata/SequenceOutcomes/gisaid] and rename it as metadata_YYYY-MM-DD.tsv
-7. Move the previous metadata_YYYY-MM-DD.tsv to the ARCHIVE folder (These files are large, so only keeping the 2-3 most recent in the ARCHIVE folder is sufficient)
+3. Under "Virus Name", search for "IVY", "RVTN", "MI-UM", select all the sequences, and click "Download" (Separately for each search term)

+Note: For "MI-UM", you will need to include a date range, as there is a max download limit of 10,000 sequences.

+4. Select "Patient Status Metadata" in the pop-up window, and click "Download".
+5. Move the file that is downloaded to [Dropbox (University of Michigan)/MED-LauringLab/SEQUENCING/SARSCOV2/4_SequenceSampleMetadata/SequenceOutcomes/gisaid/new_gisaid_try] and add "_um", "_ivy", or "_rvtn" to the end of the file name.